 As Oregon's first commercial geothermal power facility, Neal Hot Springs -- Enbridge's entry into geothermal energy -- is a state-of-the-art, zero-emission project that uses heat from the Earth to generate electricity.

-With a net production of 22 megawatts (MW), the project, located in Malheur County, Oregon, produces enough power to supply the energy needs of about 24,000 homes.
+With a net production of 23 megawatts (MW), the project, located in Malheur County, Oregon, produces enough power to supply the energy needs of more than 24,000 homes.

 Developed and constructed by U.S. Geothermal, in partnership with Enbridge, Neal Hot Springs began commercial operations in November 2012 and delivers electricity to the Idaho power grid.